Bore Kutić: Provincial politics

-Kutić sought election to the Vojvodina assembly in the 2004 provincial election, running in the Srbobran constituency seat.
-He was defeated in the second round of voting.
-(During this period, half of the seats in the Vojvodina assembly were determined by proportional representation and the other half by elections in single-member constituencies.)
+Kutić sought election to the Vojvodina provincial assembly for the Srbobran division in the 2000 provincial election and was defeated in the first round of voting.
+This was the last provincial election in which all members were elected for constituency seats; subsequently, the province introduced a system of mixed proportional representation in which half the members were elected on party lists and the other half for constituency seats.
+Kutić sought election for Srbobran again in the 2004 provincial election and was defeated in the second round of voting.

 He received the forty-eighth position on the Radical Party's electoral list in the 2008 provincial election.
 The list won twenty seats, and he was selected for a mandate.
 The Democratic Party and its allies won the election, and the Radicals again served in opposition.

 The Radical Party experienced a serious split later in 2008, with several members joining the more moderate Progressive Party under the leadership of Tomislav Nikolić and Aleksandar Vučić.
 Kutić sided with the Progressives and was a founding member of their parliamentary group in the assembly.

 Serbia's electoral system was reformed in 2011, such that mandates were awarded in numerical order to candidates on successful lists.
 Kutić was given the fourth position on the Progressive Party's list in the 2012 provincial election and was re-elected when the list won fourteen mandates.
 The election won again won the by the Democratic Party, and Kutić remained an opposition member for the next four years.

 Vojvodina switched to a system of full proportional representation prior to the 2016 provincial election.
 Kutić was given the twenty-first position on the Progressive list and was elected to a third term when the list won a majority victory with sixty-three out of 120 mandates.
 After the election, he was appointed as chair of the committee for co-operation with the committees on the national assembly in exercising the competencies of the province.
 He subsequently chaired the committee for inter-communal relations in Vojvodina.
 He did not seek re-election in 2020.